rinki447/ego4d_blip/README.md

 included the collate_fn in train_ego4d_2.py: check line number 183 to 190

-doubt: what should be passed as argument within collate_fn in line number 183 of train_ego4d_2.py
+doubt1: what should be passed as argument within collate_fn in line number 183 of train_ego4d_2.py

+doubt2:line 303, should we keep action="store_true" in  parser.add_argument('--evaluate', action='store_true')

 # main file -Rinki please check